Idein/learning-pipeline-plugin/README.md

 By default, the information output by this plugin is logged as an actlog through the Notifier instance.
 Users can decide what information is output (and in what format), using a custom notifier.

-To customize it, define a custom notifier class inheriting from AbstractNotfier, and define `notify()` which gets a message as str.
+To customize it, define a custom notifier class inheriting from AbstractNotifier, and define `notify()` which gets a message as str.
 Then, instantiate and pass it to the CollectPipe constructor.